SAP-samples/ui5-exercises-codejam/chapters/2.01-fe-fpm/readme.md

 >);
 >```
 >
->Although annotations are considered backend development and therefore not exactly the scope of this repository, it is important to understand how annotations work and how SAP Fiori Elements is able to interpret them:
+>Although annotations are considered backend development and therefore not exactly the scope of this repository, it is important to understand how annotations work and how SAP Fiori elements is able to interpret them:
 >
 >CDS based OData annotations are one of the superpowers of the SAP Cloud Application Programming Model.
 It automatically picks up and reads annotation files and serves the provided information in the service [metadata document](https://developer-advocates-free-tier-central-hana-cloud-instan3b540fd6.cfapps.us10.hana.ondemand.com/browse/$metadata).
 This is the document our SAP Fiori elements application interprets and uses to build the UI.
 Let's go through the annotations file step by step:
 >